The emerging Policy Leaders Program

 Receive a monthly salary

 While aiming to complete all assignments and projects, Trainees will also receive training to promote professional skills development.
-For the 2022 program, CIPS will continue to cooperate with ThinkPolicy Society where EPLP Trainees will be part of the Think Policy Bootcamp cohort in the June - July batch.
+The training sessions cover:

 Orientation into the work of think tanks and how evidence-based policy advocacy functions towards Indonesia’s development.